lucasmafra/type-dynamo/README.md

 ### Querying data

 TypeDynamo makes easier to retrieve data from Dynamo by providing *find*, a high level function for reading the data.
-Let's see some examples:
+Let's see some examples based on the User schema declared in the early section:

 * Getting a specific user by id
 ```ts